vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-windows-capd.md

 covers compiling a kernel that will work with Antrea.

   > Thanks to [the kind
-  > project](https://kind.sigs.k8s.io/docs/user/using-wsl2/) for hosting this
+  > project](https://kind.sigs.k8s.io/docs/user/using-wsl2/) for hosting these
   > instructions, which we were able to build atop.

 1. Run and enter an Ubuntu container to build the kernel